Irys-xyz/irys-lit/README.md

 3. `cd irys-lit`
 4. `yarn`

 > Install with yarn only.
-There is currently a bug in the npm install script, it will be fixed soon
+There is currently a bug in the Lit Protocol npm install script, it will be fixed soon

 ## Running